octomix/josson/README.md

 67. If the parameter value of `flatten()` is textual, it will act as a key name separator to build a flattened object.
     If the separator is `null`, the standalone end node name will be used instead.
+    The second parameter is optional and is the string format for array index, usually use with this combination `('.', '[%d]')`.

         josson.getNode("flatten('_')")
         ==>